Bannau Brycheiniog by Cycle | Day Two

 I would cycle a hundred feet, stop, rest, and repeat.

 And then I found this stunning farmhouse and barns.
 What stories lay hidden by time?
-What lives lived?
+What lives were lived?
 Mothers and fathers, families, children, laughter, and cries.
 Tears of joy and sadness.
 Where are the people that remember it all?
-What has happened to this world?
+What has happened to this little world?

 But the road beckons and the hills call out my name, pulling me away, pulling me, pulling me.